kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 the rapid and continuous development of AWS services.

-On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS fully supports to make their services available to users.
+On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS is committed to continue full support.
-Users can safely rely on the CLI and CF.

-Therefore a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI is assured that it can utilize full features of AWS services together with Gradle's built-in features such as building a AWS Lambda Function in Java.
-And it will remain easy to maintain in future.
+Therefore I can assure you that a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI can utilize in long term full features of AWS services together with Gradle's built-in features such as building a AWS Lambda Function in Java.
+The code will be simple and easy to maintain.

 The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset to achieve Continuous Delivery.